BillyZac/css-graph/README.md

-A graph using CSS only.
+A bar graph using only CSS.